Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Experimental Results and Discussion

-To demonstrate the FPRC+PD method's superior performance over the standalone PD controller, we utilized the PD controller to track the signals shown in Fig.~\ref{fig: 0.5} and Fig.~\ref{fig: sweep} and compared its performance with the FPRC+PD system, with the results shown in Fig.~\ref{fig: control_hys_loops}.
-The PD controller exhibits noticeable hysteresis loops in the reference-to-actual relationship.
-In contrast, including the FPRC feedforward model effectively mitigates such hysteresis loops.
+To demonstrate the FPRC+PD control system's superior performance over the standalone PD controller, we used the PD controller to track the signals shown in Fig.~\ref{fig: 0.5} and Fig.~\ref{fig: sweep} and compared its tracking outcomes with that from the FPRC+PD system.
+The results are shown in Fig.~\ref{fig: control_hys_loops}, where the PD controller exhibits noticeable hysteresis loops in the reference-to-actual relationship.
+In contrast, including the FPRC feedforward model largely mitigates such loops.

 A robustness test was conducted using the FPRC+PD to control the actuator's bending following a 0.3 Hz sine wave.
-Initially, the pneumatic physical reservoir operated without disturbances for a short period.
-Subsequently, the system was subjected to manually imposed random disturbances.
-A bending sensor recorded the physical reservoir's bending state during the experiment to provide an intuitive visualization of the disturbance's effects on the physical reservoir.
-The tracking results and the physical reservoir's bending angle are presented in Fig.~\ref{fig: disturbance} (a) and (b), respectively.
-The experimental results in (b) exhibit that while the physical reservoir's bending state was significantly affected by external disturbances, its output $P_o$ remained stable and was not substantially influenced.
+Initially, the pneumatic physical reservoir worked without disturbances for a short period.
+Subsequently, the physical reservoir was subjected to manually imposed random disturbances.
+A bending sensor recorded the physical reservoir's bending motion during the experiment to provide an intuitive vision of the disturbance's effects on the physical reservoir.
+The tracking results and the physical reservoir's bending angle are shown in Fig.~\ref{fig: disturbance} (a) and (b).
+The experimental results in (b) exhibit that while the physical reservoir's bending was significantly distorted by disturbances, its output $P_o$ remained stable and was not substantially influenced.
 The tracking results in (a) further indicate that the control system's performance was unaffected by the disturbances applied to the physical reservoir.

-The physical reservoir's exceptional environmental robustness can be attributed to the fact that variations in the $P_o$ are caused by the compression of the inextensible fabric shield, which is driven by the inflation of the active PAM rather than by the reservoir's bending.
-Consequently, regardless of the reservoir's bending being disturbed, the pressurization $P_i$ of the active PAM compels the fabric to compress the passive PAM, ensuring the physical reservoir's robust operation.
+The physical reservoir's exceptional environmental robustness can be attributed to the fact that variations in $P_o$ are caused by the compression of the inextensible fabric shield, which is primarily driven by the inflation of the active PAM rather than by the reservoir's actual bending.
+Consequently, regardless of the reservoir's bending being disturbed, the pressurization $P_i$ of the active PAM compels the fabric to squeeze the passive PAM, thus ensuring the physical reservoir's robust operation.